Work Injuries and Illnesses by Part of Body

 - Wrist: 15

-The nonfatal data covers occupational injuries and illnesses in the private sector and comes from the BLS Survey of Occupational Injuries and Illnesses for 2018.
-Historic data is also available by hovering over data points to see trends from 2011 through 2018.
+The nonfatal data covers occupational injuries and illnesses in the private sector and comes from the BLS Survey of Occupational Injuries and Illnesses for 2020.
+Historic data are also available by hovering over data points to see trends from 2011 through 2020 or by adjusting the year filter.
 The estimates are the number of cases involving days away from work (with or without days of restricted work activity).
-This data does not cover the self-employed or unpaid family workers.
+These data do not cover the self-employed or unpaid family workers.
 These estimates also exclude federal, state, and local government employees.

 - Data Table